Addiction Group Therapy Program

 What to Expect During Group Therapy

 The expectations and practice of group therapy differs from institution to institution.
-At inpatient treatment centers, group therapy often occurs several times a day, allowing fellow residents to really get to know each other.
-At outpatient treatment centers, however, group therapy meetings might occur on a weekly schedule.
+At inpatient treatment centers, it often occurs several times a day, allowing fellow residents to really get to know each other.
+At outpatient treatment centers, however, meetings might occur on a weekly schedule.
 Meetings are generally one hour long, though they can sometimes extend to roughly two hours.

-At the end of a group therapy meeting, clinicians sometimes assign homework to members.
-This homework, which often comes in the form of group therapy worksheets, is designed to facilitate further discussion and help members progress in their recovery.
+At the end of a meeting, clinicians sometimes assign homework to members.
+This homework, which often comes in the form of worksheets, is designed to facilitate further discussion and help members progress in their recovery.
 An individual who suffers from social anxiety might, for instance, be asked to fill out a worksheet listing 5 phone calls they made that week.

 Someone dealing with anger issues may be asked to describe the thoughts that led up to an outburst.
 Individuals recovering from substance use disorders may be asked to record the triggers they experienced that week.
 Group therapy homework is not graded and there are no wrong answers.
 Rather, it is intended to help bring issues to the forefront of the group consciousness that might have evaded detection.

-People who are enrolled in group therapy experience a range of benefits.
-These benefits generally depend on the specific goals of the group therapy treatment program.
-It is common for individuals enrolled in inpatient or outpatient programs to use group therapy in conjunction with other treatment modalities, such as individual counseling.
+People who are enrolled in group therapy treatment programs experience a range of benefits.
+These benefits generally depend on the specific goals of the program.
+It is common for individuals enrolled in inpatient or outpatient programs to use this therapy in conjunction with other treatment modalities, such as individual counseling.

 - Helping people understand that they’re not alone.
 Suffering from an addiction, grief, a traumatic experience, or a mental health condition can be a deeply isolating experience.
 Meeting other people who are experiencing many of the same symptoms as you is often deeply healing in and of itself.